tomazcuber/android-github-search-api/README.md

-# android-github-search-api
+# android-github-search
-Simple wrapper for the Github API as an Android library, written in Kotlin.
+Simple wrapper for the GitHub API as an Android library, written in Kotlin.
+A sample app with basic search functionality is provided as a usage example.